ramonrios0/btserialexample/README.md

-# btserialexample

-An example of bluetooth app built in Flutter
+# Flutter Bluetooth Serial Example on Android

+Example of BT Serial use in flutter app on Android.

+Sends a JSON parsed string with values you type in a form

+JSON example:

+{"ssid": value1, "password": value2}